houseabsolute/precious/README.md

 ### Binary Releases

-The easiest way to install it is to grab a binary release from the [releases page](releases).
+The easiest way to install it is to grab a binary release from the [releases page](https://github.com/houseabsolute/precious/releases).
 Simply put this somewhere in your path and you're good to go.

 ### Cargo